Reasons to have your artwork appraised

 How We Can Help

 Michael earned his Bachelor's Degree in Art History from Providence College, where he served as a research assistant under art historians whose expertise ranged from Renaissance and Baroque Painting, to Modern & Contemporary Art, to the Arts of Asia.
 During his undergraduate career, Michael developed a sense of the scholarly foundations necessary for high quality art historical research.
 In addition to his BA in Art History, Michael holds a Certificate in Appraisal Studies in Fine and Decorative Arts at New York University in Manhattan where he has studied with the most skilled and respected appraisers in the industry.
-Michael successfully passed the Uniform Standards of Professional Appraisal Practice (USPAP) Exam in Fall, 2016.
-He is a current student associate of the Appraisers Association of America, Michael has appraised objects now in the collections of the Provincetown Art Association and Museum, the Newport Art Museum, and the RISD Museum.
+Michael has successfully passed the Uniform Standards of Professional Appraisal Practice (USPAP) Exam and is USPAP compliant through 2020.
+A current associate of the Appraisers Association of America, Michael has appraised objects now in the collections of the Provincetown Art Association and Museum, the Newport Art Museum, and the RISD Museum.